-Whether you are self-managing your rental or leaving it in the hands of a Florida property management company, you must understand the Fair Housing Act to avoid violating the law.
+Whether you are self-managing your rental or leaving it in the hands of a Florida property management Service provider, you must understand the act to avoid violating the law.
 If you don’t, you may find yourself in serious legal trouble.

 What is the Fair Housing Act?